b10wf15h3d/b10wf15h3d.github.io/_posts/2022-10-18-Blue-Team-Level-1-Review.md

 Below is a link to the syllabus of the course (correct at the time of posting Oct '22)

+Not going to copy/paste it all but it's good to check out if you're interested in the course.

 > [BTL 1 Syllabus](https://securityblue.team/download/46322/)
 {: .prompt-info }

 ### Tracking Progress

-As I said before I really love the UX of this course and tracking my progress is part of that.
+As I said before I really loved the UX of this course and ability to track my progress is part of that.
 Each time I checked how much I had covered it gave me that motivation to hit that next milestone, to invest that extra half hour here and there.

 ![Desktop View](/assets/img/btl1-progress.jpg)

 ![Desktop View](/assets/img/btl1-domains-progress.jpg)

+### Favourite Domain

+My favourite knowledge domain has to be Digital Forensics.
+I had a strong interesting in DF from a young age, even meeting investigators due my connections in the security industry however attempts to break into it was futile.

 ## Additional Material

-Once I completed the course material and the labs that were available at the time I nowhere felt confident in regard to taking the exam.
-I signed up to Security Blue Team's equivalent to hackthebox, Blue Team Labs.
+Once I completed the course material and the labs that were available at the time I nowhere felt confident in regards to tackling the exam.
+So I signed up to Security Blue Team's equivalent to hackthebox, Blue Team Labs.

 It is recommended to do the following investigations to get an idea of what the exam will be like.
-The only gripe I have is that even though some of the labs are shy of being 1 year old they were not "retired" so if you become stuff there were no community write-ups to guide you through the learning process.
+The only gripe I have is that even though some of the labs are shy of being 1 year old they were not "retired" so if you become stuck there were no community write-ups to guide you through the learning process.
+However those that were the write-ups were really well written, they included why you should do X and links to research instead of screenshots of the answers.

 * Deep Blue
 * Countdown